-I have always been shaped, I think, by my family’s refugee story (fleeing Nazi Germany before W.W.II), but over the last several years I also have been inspired by the strong and wonderful immigrants and refugees who have become my friends – and shared with me their stories, amazing food(!), and constant frustrations.
-My goal for Golden Door is to support and ease the transition for immigrants, while at the same time broadening the understanding about immigrants among the rest of us.
-I have been teaching citizenship classes and assisting immigrants for many years, through the Connecticut Coalition of Mutual Assistance Associations.
+I have always been shaped, I think, by my family’s refugee story (fleeing Nazi Germany before W.W.II), but over the last several years I also have been inspired by the strong and wonderful immigrants and refugees who have become my friends – and shared their stories, amazing food(!), and constant frustrations with me.
+I have been teaching citizenship classes and assisting immigrants as a volunteer for many years.
 For even more years, I have been teaching immigrant history and American history at the University of Hartford.
 I received a B.A. from Wesleyan University, and an M.A. and Ph.D. from Columbia University.
 It was during my graduate school years that I began to think seriously about the amazing work done earlier in America’s history by social settlement workers, and the need to carry on that important work today.
 I look forward to doing that, while sharing warm cups of tea with our new American neighbors.

 I am a native of Nepal and immigrated to the United States in 2006.
 As an immigrant, I am fond of connecting with other immigrant families.
 I am especially interested in helping new immigrants successfully settle in the United States through guidance and professional mentoring, and by sharing useful information I learned as a first- generation immigrant.
 I understand the power of information for new immigrants to survive and develop personally and professionally in the United States.
 I earned an MBA from the University of Hartford, and I am currently a Manager in Financial Reporting and Accounting Policy at Aetna.